Stability in Online Assignment Games: Sub-Optimality and Stability

 \subsection{Approximated Core}

-The stability index suffers from the scalability of agents' utility.
-For example, consider the same market as in \Cref{fig:housing_market_example} and change $h_{\text{Alice},\text{Dori}} = 10^{10}$.
+The stability index is not scale-invariant with respect to the agents' utility.
+For example, consider the market in \Cref{fig:housing_market_example} and change $h_{\text{Alice},\text{Dori}}$ to $10^{10}$.
 Matching only Alice and Dori, with a price equal to $6$€, achieves a stability index close to $1$, while leaving unmatched the rest of the agents.
 To avoid this, we consider an alternative stability notion, known as the approximate core \cite{faigle1998approximate,qiu2016approximate, vazirani2022general}.

 \begin{definition} Given an assignment game $\Gamma$, its corresponding matrix of generated utility $\boldsymbol{a}$, and $\kappa\in [0,1]$, we define the \textbf{$\kappa$-approximate core} as

 We denote $(\allocation) \in C_\kappa(\Gamma)$ whenever $(u(\allocation),v(\allocation))$ belongs to $C_\kappa(\Gamma)$, and say that $(\allocation)$ is in the $\kappa$-approximate core. \end{definition}